NFL DROY odds: Who is favored to win for 2022-23 season

 - Nick BosaLiveTodayTomorrowvs--|

-Drake Jackson among 2022-23 NFL DROY favorites originally appeared on NBC Sports Bayarea
+Jordan Davis among 2022-23 NFL DROY favorites originally appeared on NBC Sports Philadelphia

 With the 2022 NFL preseason in full swing and the regular season just 27 days away, we have already begun looking toward which rookie will take home a special award: Defensive Rookie of the Year.